mtl-brainhack-school-2019/rwickens-sMRI-PET/README.md

 # STRUCTURAL MRI EXPLORATION

-PhD project: cholinergic brain imaging of REM sleep behaviour disorder (prodromal stage of Parkinson's / Lewy body dementia).
+PhD project: cholinergic PET imaging of people with REM sleep behaviour disorder (prodromal stage of Parkinson's / Lewy body dementia).
 Part of an ongoing Montreal RBD cohort study that tracks disease progression across time.

-My lab's particular focus is a PET radiotracer that shows great promise in quantifying brain cholinergic systems.
+My lab's particular focus is a new PET radiotracer (FEOBV) that shows great promise in quantifying brain cholinergic systems.

 As of yet, my lab has used statistical parametric mapping as the main analysis.